IanWhalen/mongodb-tools.com/_tools/Robomongo.md

 purpose: GUI

 # Short description of tool
-description: A desktop application embedding the MongoDB shell and providing identical functionality GUI.
+description: A desktop application embedding the MongoDB shell.
+A GUI for MongoDB enthusiasts.

 # image should be added to the img/ directory, ideally 370x200px
 img: robomongo.png

 # Release Info
-latest_release_version: 0.9.0
+latest_release_version: 1.1
-latest_release_date: 2016-10-06
+latest_release_date: 2017-06-11

 # Github Info
-github_user: paralect
+github_user: studio3t
 github_repo: robomongo

 # Do not change the following settings